dgraph-io/dgraph/wiki/content/query-language/index.md

 functions now require that the types of the nodes to expand have been properly set.
 Refer to that section for more information.

 In addition, reverse edges must be specified in the Schema Type.
 In both directions.
-The reverse edge can be an Alias ​​or even the same value as the outcoming edge.
+The reverse edge can be an alias ​​or even the same value as the outcoming edge.
 Also queries with `expand(_all_)` and `expand(_reverse_)` will be expanded normally.

-{{% notice "note" %}} Note: You do not have to specify a predicate for "author" inside Article Type.
-Because this is an Alias.{{% /notice  %}}
+{{% notice "note" %}} Note: You do not have to specify a predicate for "author" inside Article Type because this is an alias.{{% /notice  %}}

 E.g.
 ```